Sounie/petition-analysis/README.md

 Just a hobby project for looking into the data made available from petition site.

+Most recent (2020 - ) updates are just trying out upgrades of Gradle on a relatively small project.

 My curiosity started with the "[EU Referendum Rules triggering a 2nd EU Referendum](https://petition.parliament.uk/petitions/131215)" petition